 Over 400 hours of video content is uploaded to YouTube every minute.
-YouTube’s audience and content-creators are growing at breakneck speed.
+YouTube’s audience and content creators are growing at breakneck speed.
 In such a scenario, it can be quite challenging to stand-out among the crowd.
 Luckily, YouTube’s algorithm is moving toward creating a level playing field for all content creators.
 Up until a year ago, a YouTube channel’s authority – the number of views, subscribers, and watch time – was a key ranking factor for the algorithm.
 Not anymore!
-YouTube appears to be moving away from this.
+YouTube’ algorithm changes appear to be moving it away from this model.

 Now, where exactly on the platform does YouTube serve content to its viewers?

-There are five different sections where a video can appear on YouTube: search, home, suggested videos, trending, and subscriptions.
-I have tried to provide a break-down of the YouTube ecosystem, and some tips to help your content find a way into one or more of these sections.
+There are five different sections where a video can appear on YouTube: Search, Home, Suggested Videos, Trending, and Subscriptions.
+I have tried to provide a break-down of the YouTube ecosystem, and offer some tips to help your content find a way into one or more of these sections.

 YouTube is the second largest search engine by market share.
 YouTube’s goal is to serve the most relevant search results according to the viewer’s query.
 Videos are ranked based on a variety of factors including how well the title, description, and video content match the viewer’s query.

 Search accounts for over 30% of traffic to CSU’s YouTube Channel.

 Tips: All of the metadata for a video should accurately describe the video content.
 Be sure to optimize the Titles, Descriptions, Tags, and add Closed Captions.

 Thumbnail and Title have emerged as the top two factors for discovery on YouTube.